Economics education: Business degrees

 The high-school courses largely mirror this content; their theory discussion may overlap the first courses in the major.

 Many undergraduate business degrees offer economics as a major, with the structure largely as above, although often with fewer theoretical and mathematical courses.

 Finance programs

-In finance programs, usually postgraduate, the macroeconomic element will be similar to the business degree’s, but may also emphasize forecasting - which is widely applied in asset allocation and other financial applications such as financial analysis - and is then (slightly) more theoretical.

-Managerial-type microeconomics may be included in programs with a strong business focus, such as the Master of Science in Finance.

-Otherwise, microeconomics is explicitly included only in the more theoretical Master of Finance programs, here emphasizing concepts from financial economics such as expected utility; these concepts are often implicitly covered where relevant as underpin to a specific module.

-Applied- or financial econometrics is often included, similarly.

 Economics is commonly combined with Finance as an undergraduate double major; depending on the program, the economics coverage may be theoretical, as for the standard degree, or applied, as for business degrees.

-Professional certification programs, such as the CFA and CIIA, often include topics in economics.
+Similarly, Professional certification programs, such as the CFA and CIIA, often include topics in economics.

+At the postgraduate level, the macroeconomic element will, again, be similar to the business masters, but may also emphasize forecasting - which is widely applied in asset allocation and other financial applications such as financial analysis - and is then (slightly) more theoretical.